Huang-Libo/Notebook/UNIX/FAQ.md

 Since `echo` doesn't read STDIN and no argument was passed, we get nothing.

 Pipes and input redirects shove content onto the STDIN stream. *Process substitution* runs the commands, saves their output to a **special temporary file** and then passes that file name in place of the command. **Whatever command you are using treats it as a file name**.
 Note that the file created is not a regular file but a named pipe that gets removed automatically once it is no longer needed.

+## 7. Process Status

+### 7.1. `ps aux`

+The `ps aux` command is a common and powerful way to list information about processes in Unix-like operating systems.

+`ps`: This is the command itself and it stands for "**process status**".
+It is used to view information about running processes.

+- `a`: This option tells ps to list information about **all** processes associated with terminals.
+It includes processes from all users.
+- `u`: This option provides a more detailed output, including the user and other additional information about each process.
+- `x`: This option adds processes not attached to a terminal.
+It includes background processes and daemons.

+When you combine these options with `ps aux`, you're asking the system to list detailed information about all processes, including those of other users, both attached and not attached to a terminal.